 Cricket as a sport is technical when it comes to a batsman going back to the pavilion or getting out.
-The laws are such that many of us are not aware of the unconventional ways in which a batsman can be adjudged out, thanks to the Marylebone Cricket Club (MCC) the highest authority for these laws.
+Many of us are not aware of the unconventional ways in which a batsman can be adjudged out, thanks to the Marylebone Cricket Club (MCC).
+They’re the highest authority that governs the laws of the game.

 We are aware of the conventional ways of getting out like bowled, catch out, stump, run out, etc. Let us look into the unconventional ways of getting out.
-The reason why it is unconventional is because you do not often see the batsman getting out in such a manner.
+The reason it’s unconventional is because you do not often see the batsman getting out in such a manner.

 #5.
 Hit Wicket